The Man Called Flintstone: Plot

-Discovering the Chief's secret office, Fred tries to back out of his assignment but after finding out what the Green Goose really is, he has pangs of guilt over Pebbles' future and makes an excuse to get away and meet Tanya at a restaurant.
+Discovering the Chief's secret office, Fred tries to back out of his assignment but after finding out what the Green Goose really is, he has pangs of guilt over Pebbles’ future and makes an excuse to get away and meet Tanya at a restaurant.
 Unfortunately, Wilma and the Rubbles go to the same restaurant and catch them together - thinking that Fred is having an affair.
 Rock actually shows up to replace Fred, but gets mistakenly pounded by an angry Wilma, Betty and Barney and ends up out of commission again.
 Tanya then leads Fred to the Green Goose (whose hideout is at an abandoned amusement park), but he is unaware that the Chief has been taken out by Ali and Bobo, so he has no back-up.
 Barney, meanwhile, has followed Fred to see what this is all about, and they both end up captured by the Green Goose.
 Barney is tortured in an effort to get Fred, who is believed to be Rock, to give him secret information.
 Fred refuses to talk, despite Barney's torture.
+Ali and Bobo show up and they tell Fred that the Chief got injured by them.
+They hand the Green Goose a note about a plan to launch missile to destroy the world.

-Triple X, who is revealed to be The Green Goose, makes plans to launch his deadly inter-rockinental missile, which is disguised as the park's space ride.
-Fred and Barney accidentally lock themselves inside the missile until the Green Goose overhears that Fred has an "expensive" necklace on him.
-When he offers to release them in exchange for it and opens the door, the boys turn the tables on the Green Goose and lock him in the missile with Ali, Bobo and Tanya—with the target now reset for outer space, sending them all to an unknown fate.
+Fred and Barney are locked in a tower and Fred explains the whole situation to Barney by telling him that he was actually filling in for Rock because of his resemblance to him.
+Fred and Barney escape the tower.
+Fred bumps into Triple X, one of his disguises falls out of his pocket which is actually the Green Goose's mask.
+Triple X then reveals himself as the Green Goose and then makes plans to launch his deadly inter-rockinental missile, which is disguised as the park's space ride.
+Fred and Barney accidentally lock themselves inside the missile until Triple X overhears that Fred has an "expensive" necklace on him.
+When he offers to release them in exchange for it and opens the door, the boys turn the tables on Triple X and lock him in the missile with Ali, Bobo and Tanya—with the target now reset for outer space, sending them all to an unknown fate.

-A huge welcome home ceremony is held in Bedrock for the return of Fred, now considered a hero, but he is just grateful to be back home with his family (after the restaurant mishap is cleared up), who head on a secret getaway.
+A huge welcome-home ceremony is held in Bedrock for the return of Fred, whom now is considered a hero, but he is just grateful to be back home with his family (after the restaurant mishap is cleared up), who head on a secret getaway.
 As Fred and Barney relax on a fishing trip, Roberta, one of Rock's admirers whom Fred met in Rome, and her brother Mario appear behind them and chase Fred, whom they think is Rock Slag, all over town, much to the confusion of Wilma, Barney, and Betty.